 A FICO Score® ranges from 300 to 850.
 The higher your score falls on the scale, the less risk you represent to potential lenders.

-Every lender sets its own criteria for evaluating credit score health.
+Every lender sets its own criteria for evaluating creditworthiness.
 But in general, the credit score ranges that FICO® considers to be “poor” and “fair” are as follows:

 If you have a FICO Score in the bad (aka very poor) range, you may find it difficult to qualify for many types of financing.
 When you do find lenders that are willing to approve your applications for loans, credit cards, or other forms of credit, the interest rates they offer you will likely be high.

-Now, let’s assume that you work to improve your credit by 50 points, and doing so moves your credit score from a bad to fair.
-Although a fair credit score is still far from a perfect 850, you could start to enjoy numerous benefits thanks to your hard work.
+Now, let’s assume that you work to improve your credit by 50 points, and doing so moves your credit score from bad to fair.
+Although a fair credit score is still far from a perfect 850, it could lead to better offers.
 Where it might have been difficult or even impossible before, goals like buying a home, qualifying for a business loan, or opening an unsecured credit card may be within reach.

-Trying to earn a better credit score is a lot like trying to lose weight.
-It can take months of hard work (often longer) to see the results you want.
+Building a better credit score can take months of work to see results.

 However, certain actions might bring about speedier credit score improvements.
 Below are four strategies to consider if you want to improve your credit score fast—perhaps even by 50 points or more, depending on the circumstances.